OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 However, if you cast to a C++ class like Character, Pawn, Actor, or your custom C++ classes, that reference has no overhead since all C++ classes are always loaded into memory.

-If you need to cast to a Blueprint, try to limit your casts to a BP parent class that only contains variables, functions, and no references to assets.
+If you need to cast to a Blueprint, try to limit your casts to a BP parent class that only contains variables, functions, and no references to large assets.

 #### Interfaces